 It depends on the fabric.
 I like half yards because I rarely need that much of any one fabric for a project, leaving me with a nice chunk left over for my stash.
 If I find that I’m using scraps of the same print or solid fabric again and again, I’ll often go back and buy a larger cut before it’s no longer available.

 But, like anyone else, I love a great print collection so, if I fall in love with one, I’ll often buy the whole thing in fat quarters.
-If I really adore a multicolored print, I’ll usually buy a yard so that I have enough to center a project around.

 How do you store your fabric?